-‘Calgary in winter !!!!!!‘ …but here I am revealing in frisky icy winds and the white blanket all around.
+‘Calgary in winter !!!!!!‘ …but here I am freezing in the white blanket all around.
 I had compiled a Calgary winter activity list in an earlier post.
 Now, when it is time to bid adieu to Calgary, for Hong Kong, I glance through my jottings to see how many I re-accomplished… 7 out of 10…not a bad score. https://travtrails.wordpress.com/2015/12/29/wintery-fun-calgary/

 2. Continued with Downtown visits.…..particularly Stephen Avenue the pedestrian mall/ walk in centre of Downtown.
 Past and present comes alive with cafes, street musicians and vendors, cultural shows against the backdrop of restored buildings flaunting architectural styles of the 1800s to 1930s.
 Calgary is referred to as the ‘The Sandstone City‘ because of the sandstone buildings replacing most wooden buildings after the devastating fire of 1886.
 Stand alone buildings are the Old City Hall, east end of Stephen Avenue Walk, and the upscale Teatro restaurant (200-8 Avenue) housed in the former Dominion Bank building and an example of Beaux Arts classicism.
 The Avenue walk can be divided and sub –divided into segments to appreciate and savour the settings.
 One can break the classicism monotony by loosing oneself in the nerdmania of INDIGO on 7th Avenue or the innaneness of Winners or Dollarama stores.